warp-contracts/gateway/README.md

 1. `contractId` - tx id of the contract to load the interactions for
 2. `page` [optional] - page, e.g.: `gateway/interactions?page=3`.
 If not set, first page is returned by default.
+3. `limit` [optional] - amount of interactions per single page
-3. `confirmatinStatus` [optional], e.g.: `gateway/interactions?confirmationStatus=orphaned`.
+4. `confirmatinStatus` [optional], e.g.: `gateway/interactions?confirmationStatus=orphaned`.
 If not set, loads all the contract interactions.
    1. `confimed` - loads only the `confirmed` contract interactions
    2. `orphaned` - loads only the `orphaned` contract interactions
    3. `not_orphaned` - loads both `confirmed` and `not processed` interactions